mmeents/DaemonsMCP/README.md

 - Ensure .NET 9.0 is installed
 - Run `dotnet restore` to install dependencies including MCPSharp
 - Check that all project references are resolved

+**V2 Specific Issues:**
+- Ensure all services are properly registered in the DI container
+- Check that the configuration file is accessible during startup
+- Verify that MCPSharp bridge is properly initialized

 ## 📝 License